Section 1: Hired Girls - Introduction

 The hired girl’s work lasted from very early in the morning until late in the evening.
 Her tasks usually included cooking, washing dishes, and caring for young children.
 Once a week, the girl washed clothes and ironed them.
 Many hired girls were also required to mend clothing.
 On many farms, the girl worked alongside the housewife.
 However, a girl who worked in an upper class city home worked alone and had to learn to do the work according to her employer’s standards.

 Household work was very difficult in the years before electricity and running water was available in homes and on farms.
 The girl had to carry buckets of water from a well.
 (See Image 1) She had to chop wood for heating water and cooking.
-Bread and other foods were made from scratch.
+The girl made bread and other foods from "scratch."
 The hired girl washed clothes in a tub using a scrub board and harsh soap.
 (See Image 2) Washing usually took place outdoors.
 (See Image 3) In addition, she gathered eggs and milked the cow.

 The work was very hard, but it had some advantages for a young girl.
 The work helped her to learn to manage a household.
 These skills would help her run her own home when she married.
 She earned cash that she could keep for her own use or education, but some girls sent the money home to help their families.
 Sometimes, a hired girl worked only for room and board (no wages).
 In exchange for her labor, she had time to attend high school in a city.

 Immigrant girls found work that allowed them to live independently of their families.
 However, immigrant girls were often in conflict with their American employers.
-They had learned a different way to keep house in their mother’s home.
-They had to learn how to keep house in an American style in order to please the employer.
+They had learned a different way to keep house in their immigrant mother’s homes, but they had to learn how to keep house as Americans did in order to please the employer.
+Many women believed that immigrants did not keep a clean and orderly home.
+This prejudice sometimes made a hired girl’s working experience very difficult.
 An employer who was very unhappy with a girl’s ability or cleanliness might dismiss the girl from the job.
 The scarcity of hired girls, however, meant that a girl could find a new job quickly.